go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

+* `call` is a low level function to interact with other contracts.
+* it's the recommended method to use when just sending ether via callung the `fallback` function.
+* but it's not the recommended way to call existing functions:
+	* reverts are not bubbled up
+ 	* type checks are bypassed
+  	* function existence checks are ommited
 * contracts can call other contracts or send ether to non-contract accounts by through **message calls** (`CALL` opcode).
 * they are similar to transactions, having a source, a target, data payload, ether, gas, and return data.
 * every transaction is actually a top-level message call which can create further messages calls.